MicrosoftDocs/microsoft-365-docs/microsoft-365/learning/configure-sharepoint-content-source.md

     - enabler-strategic
     - m365initiative-viva-learning
 localization_priority: medium
-description: Learn how to configure SharePoint as a learning content source for Microsoft Viva Learning.
+description: Learn how to add SharePoint as a learning content source for Microsoft Viva Learning.

 ---

-# Configure SharePoint as a learning content source for Microsoft Viva Learning
+# Add SharePoint as a content source for Microsoft Viva Learning

 You can configure SharePoint as a learning content source to make your organization's own content available in Viva Learning.